mmahnken/geektool/README.md

 ## What about those arcs?

-In order to programmatically create those big transparent arcs on my desktop, I used the ARCfont.
+Those big transparent arcs on my desktop are the current disc space being used (the outer arc) and my user (pink) and system (blue) CPU.
+In order to programmatically create these (and update them every 2 seconds), I used the ARCfont.
 The a in ARCfont will display as a 0% arc, the b as 2%, the c as 4%, and on up to capital A - Y to make 100%.

 To download the ARCfont, visit [this page]( http://www.macosxtips.co.uk/geeklets/system/system-info-circular-graphics/).

 In order to convert the numbers for disc space and CPU into letters, I used python.
-(See `user_cpu.py`, `sys_cpu.py`, and `disc_space.py`).
+(See first `system_helpers.py`, and then `user_cpu.py`, `sys_cpu.py`, and `disc_space.py`).

 ## Setup